BH-ENGR

 Course outline

-Your study will begin with the Engineering Foundation Year (EFY).
-You'll learn the fundamental concepts and develop the required skills common to all areas of engineering – giving you the opportunity to explore our range of engineering disciplines before choosing the major that you'll focus on from your second year.
+Your studies will begin with the Engineering Foundation Year (EFY).
+Designed in consultation with industry, the EFY gives you the fundamental concepts and skills required by all areas of engineering.
+Importantly, the EFY allows you to explore Curtin’s range of engineering majors before choosing your preferred major.

 Engineering Foundation Year